temporalio/temporal-learning/docs/tutorials/infrastructure/nginx/index.md

 sudo vim /etc/nginx/sites-available/temporal
 ```

-Paste the following into the new configuration file, being sure to replace `your_domain` with your domain name.
+Paste the following into the new configuration file, being sure to replace `YOUR_DOMAIN` with your domain name.

 ```
 server {
     listen 7233 http2;
     listen [::]:7233 http2;
-    server_name your_domain
+    server_name YOUR_DOMAIN

     http2 on;

     location / {
         grpc_pass localhost:7236;
-        allow your_client_ip_address;
+        allow YOUR_CLIENT_IP_ADDRESS;
         deny all;
     }
 }
 ```

 This configuration is shorter than the previous one, because Nginx only needs to use the `grpc_pass` directive to send gRPC traffic to the server.
-Again, don't forget the the `allow your_client_ip_address;` line.
+Again, don't forget the the `allow YOUR_CLIENT_IP_ADDRESS;` line.
 In this case, you'll need an `allow` statement or IP range for everywhere that you plan to run your Temporal Workers, or any other Temporal Client, or connect via the `temporal` CLI.

 Save and close the file, and create a symbolic link as before: